 What “Make Christ Your Aim” means

-So this isn’t a rule to keep.
+So this isn’t a rule to perform.
 It’s a direction to face.

 Where to start